nikolaybutnik/resu-mint/README.md

 ## How to Use

 ### Welcome Experience (First-Time Users)
-New users are guided through a 4-step onboarding process with personalized content:
+New users are guided through a 5-step onboarding process with personalized content:
 1. **Welcome Screen**: Introduction to ResuMint's features
 2. **Personal Details**: Name and email
 3. **Experience & Projects**: Add initial work experience or project
 4. **Education** (Optional): Academic background
-5. **Job Description**: Paste target job posting for AI optimization
+5. **Job Description**: Paste target job posting for AI optimization, skill extraction, and bullet generation

 ### Building Your Resume
 1. **Enter Job Description**: Paste a job posting for AI analysis and keyword extraction